Dashboard > Extend Concrete > Package Tools

 Select an installed or available to install package and apply this tool to calculate comment density for all php files in the package.
 This is based on counting characters within comments with white space compressed for each file as a proportion of all characters in the file.

-Select an installed or available to install package and apply this tool to run a compilation check on all php files in the package.
+Select an installed or available to install package and apply this tool to run a token parser check on all php files in the package.
 This makes most sense for packages that are awaiting installation.
 Any package already installed is unlikely to have faulty php files within it (but you never know).
+IMPORTANT - this is not a full compilation check.
+Only that tokens parse.

 Increment the package version.